Our Leadership Team

 Tony graduated from the University of Alberta with a Bachelor of Commerce degree with distinction followed by Chartered Accountant designation.

-Tony is an active community member and serves on the Board of Directors for the Edmonton chapter of Wellspring, an organization that offers non-medical programs and services for cancer victims and families.
+Tony is an active community member and serves on the Board of Directors for United Way of the Alberta Capital Region.

 Having spent three decades in the water and wastewater industry, Shawn has experience at all levels and across all functional areas of the water utility business, including senior management, operations and maintenance.

-Shawn previously served as Vice President of Corporate Services for EPCOR USA, where he developed and guided the strategic goals and objectives for EPCOR USA's long-term vision for growth.
-Additionally, Shawn managed EPCOR USA's natural gas business in Texas, which include natural gas utility service to residential and commercial customers, and wholesale natural gas transmission services to local distribution utilities.
+Shawn previously served as Senior Vice President of EPCOR Water Canada, and Vice President of Corporate Services for EPCOR USA, where he developed and guided the strategic goals and objectives for EPCOR USA's long-term vision for growth.
+Additionally, Shawn managed EPCOR USA's natural gas business in Texas, which includes natural gas utility service to residential and commercial customers, and wholesale natural gas transmission services to local distribution utilities.

 Prior to joining EPCOR USA, Shawn served as Director of Public Works for the City of Goodyear in Arizona and held previous positions with Aquarion Water and Burgess & Niple.